rafaelpd887/rafaelpd887/README.md

 -->
 ## 👤 About Me

-- Data Scientist with a background in Machine Learning Engineering
+- Focused on data science and MLOps
 - Experience building predictive models and data pipelines using Python and R
-- Interested in MLOps and scalable data systems
+- Interested in scalable data systems and ML engineering

 ## 💻 Tech